portmajm/julia-portmann/index.md

 ---
 ---

-# portmajm's Website
+# Julia Portmann's Website

-My research focuses broadly on freshwater ecology and the impacts of changing landscapes using field and remote sensing techniques.
+My research focuses on freshwater ecology and the impacts of changing landscapes using field and remote sensing techniques.
 I am interested in both lentic and lotic systems, with a particular focus on aquatic invertebrates.

 {% include section.html %}